timunrau/nextcloud/README.md

 This is how I setup my self-hosted Nextcloud server with encrypted cloud backups on the cheap.

 #### Hardware
 I installed Ubuntu Server 20.04 on an old Thinkpad X260 that I got for $140 on ebay a few years ago.
 Old laptops are great becuase you have a built in KVM and battery backup.
 My Nextcloud data is stored on a QNAP TS-869 Pro.
 It's mounted in Ubuntu via a NFS share.
+This is just what I had laying around.

+If I could make a recommendation to those purchasing hardware, I would say to use an old laptop and then install a 1TB or 2TB Sata SSD instead of using a NAS with the NFS share.
+This will have better performance with good reliability.
+No need for RAID since you have cloud backups.

 ## Install and Configure Nextcloud
 During the installation process for Ubuntu Server 20.04 you get the option to install Nextcloud.
 This is what I did.
 It installs the Snap version of Nextcloud.
 You can also do this by running <code>sudo snap install nextcloud</code>.